Wednesday, September 15, 2021

 Teddy Bear, Teddy Bear, touch the ground

 Truth or Dare was a game of choice: answer a question or carry out a dare.
-Once a shy boy, who was usually too sick to come out to play, chose a dare, and was lowed into a city culvert by two other boys!
-Learning to roller skate and to ride a bike on our steep hill was thrilling and dangerous, resulting for some of us in May though August bumps, bruises and scabbed over knees.
+Once, a shy boy who was usually too sick to come out to play, chose a dare, and was lowered into a city culvert by two other boys!
+Learning to roller skate or ride a bike on our steep hill was thrilling and dangerous, resulting for some of us in May though August bumps, bruises and scabbed over knees.

 Where were our parents?

 No one had a swimming pool, but on the sweltering days of summer, an adult would take a wrench and open the nearest fire hydrant.
-Then, a flood of gushing cool water and a riot of children splashing in the water flowing into the cobblestone street below the curb, where children sent leaves, sticks or paper boats down the stream—our very own creek in the city!
+Then, in the flood of gushing cool water, was a riot of children, splashing in the water flowing into the cobblestone street below the curb, where children sent leaves, sticks or paper boats down the stream—our very own creek in the city!

-On a occasion when the neighborhood kids did became aware of a recurring danger, we would scrambl to duck on the side of a stoop or into an alleyway to avoid being hit by the car of Nick Caruso.
-He was my father's cousin, who, already inebriated, would periodically make rounds to people he knew asking for a shot of whiskey.
+On occasion, the neighborhood kids became aware of a recurring danger to avoid--being hit by the car of Nick Caruso, my father's cousin.
+We would scramble to duck on the side of a stoop or into an alleyway to safety.
+Always inebriated, he would periodically make rounds to people he knew asking for a shot of whiskey.
 Then he would get into his car (we had already taken cover), and make his reckless way up our street, swerving onto the sidewalk from time to time.
 It was exciting and frightening, but also funny, and we nervously laughed at the sight.
 I think the older kids knew it was sad too, for him, and for us to have seen it.

 At the glimmer of the first star in the twilight sky, it was: